josejpalacios/fizzbuzz-game/README.md

 # FizzBuzz Game

 This project is about creating an online version of FizzBuzz game.
-The website is hosted live at: http://www.fizzbuzz.com.s3-website.us-east-2.amazonaws.com
+The game is hosted live at: http://www.fizzbuzz.com.s3-website.us-east-2.amazonaws.com

 ## Purpose